-As discussed above, the SSA interview does include questions on some sensitive areas.
-As with any interview, respondents may feel less comfortable giving their 'true' opinion with other family members in the room.
+As discussed above, the SSA interview does include questions on some potentially sensitive areas - e.g. we are asking people how they voted, something many people see as a private matter.
+Respondents may feel less comfortable giving their responses or 'true' opinion with other family members in the room.
 While we recognise this can be difficult, please make a special effort to encourage the respondent to find a private room to do the interview - for example, you could say something like, "I've found that people sometimes prefer to do the interview without other people in the room, as it can be a bit of a distraction and they don't always want others to hear all their answers".